Is Isotretinoin (Accutane) Overprescribed?

-The current medical research shows that isotretinoin (Accutane), while extremely effective for severe acne, is overprescribed for the treatment of mild-to-moderate acne.
+The current medical research shows that isotretinoin (Accutane®), while extremely effective for severe acne, is overprescribed for the treatment of mild-to-moderate acne.

-Isotretinoin is a systemic medication that affects the entire body, changing not only the skin, but also potentially other parts of the body forever.
+Isotretinoin is a systemic medication that affects the entire body, changing not only the skin, but also potentially other parts of the body, forever.

-Upon examining the severe side effects and potentially high relapse rates of isotretinoin therapy, it becomes clear that doctors should be vigilant in closely following the restrictive guidelines regarding prescription.
+Due to the severe side effects and potentially high relapse rates of isotretinoin therapy, it becomes clear that doctors should be vigilant in closely following the restrictive guidelines regarding prescription.

 Isotretinoin is an oral medication derived from Vitamin A that is normally used to treat severe nodular and cystic acne.
 Isotretinoin is taken orally once a day, normally for 15-20 weeks, with a meal that contains an adequate amount of dietary fat to aid in absorption.